 - Use concise commands - When possible, choose keywords of two or more syllables.
 One-syllable words tend to use different vowel sounds when spoken by persons of different accents.
 Example: "Play video" is better than "Play the currently selected video"

 - Use simple vocabulary - Example: "Show note" is better than "Show placard"

-- Make sure commands are non destructive - Make sure any action that can be taken by a speech command is non destructive and can easily be undone in case another person speaking near the user accidentally triggers a command.
+- Make sure commands are non-destructive - Make sure any speech command actions are non-destructive and can easily be undone in case another person speaking near the user accidentally triggers a command.

-- Avoid similar sounding commands - Avoid registering multiple speech commands that sound very similar.
-Example: "Show more" and "Show store" can be very similar sounding.
+- Avoid similar sounding commands - Avoid registering multiple speech commands that sound similar.
+Example: "Show more" and "Show store" can be similar sounding.

-- Unregister your app when not it use - When your app is not in a state in which a particular speech command is valid, consider unregistering it so that other commands are not confused for that one.
+- Unregister your app when not it uses - When your app isn't in a state in which a particular speech command is valid, consider unregistering it so that other commands aren't confused for that one.